 Growing jackfruit trees are extremely sensitive to frost and cannot abide drought.
 They flourish in rich, deep and somewhat porous soil.
 They enjoy a constant source of moisture though they cannot tolerate wet roots and will cease to bear fruit or even die if kept too wet.

-Altitudes over 4,000 feet above sea level are detrimental as are areas of high or sustained winds.
+Altitudes over 4,000 feet above sea level are detrimental, as are areas of high or sustained winds.

 If you feel you meet the requirements above, then propagation is usually attained via seeds, which have a short shelf life of only a month.
-Germination takes 3-8 weeks but can be sped up by soaking the seeds in water for 24 hours.
+Germination takes three to eight weeks but can be sped up by soaking the seeds in water for 24 hours.
 Once the growing jackfruit trees gain four leaves, they may be transplanted although the extra long and delicate taproot may make this difficult.

 Other jackfruit care dictates the removal of dead wood and thinning of the growing jackfruit tree.
 Pruning to keep the jackfruit at about 15 feet high will also facilitate harvesting.
 Keep the tree roots damp but not wet.